jwcook23/mssql_dataframe/CONTRIBUTING.md

 # Contributing Guide

-Testing requires a local SQL Server running with the ability to connect using Windows account credentials.
-[SQL Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) can be downloaded for free and is the default for testing.
-SQL Server Developer Edition may also be used.
+Development and running tests requires a local SQL Server with the ability to connect using Windows account credentials.
+[SQL Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) can be downloaded for free.
+The LocalDB package should be selected as LocalDB is readily avialable in Azure DevOps pipelines for the continuous integration and continuous delivery process.
+To install LocalDB, select Download Media during the installation process, download, and then run SqlLocalDB.msi.

+selected during the installation process, as LocalDB is also used for testing within Azure DevOps pipelines.

 Run all terminal commands in the top level mssql_dataframe folder.
 The below commands are specific to a Windows systems.